adin11/Mumbai-Property-Price-Estimator/README.md

 ## Technical Details

-- `**Data Scraping & Storage:**` Scrapy used to pull data from MagicBricks’ backend API.
+- `Data Scraping & Storage:` Scrapy used to pull data from MagicBricks’ backend API.
 Structured it into a SQLite database.
-Established connection with the database using sqlite3 library.
+Established connection with the database using python and sqlite3 library.

-- `**Data Cleaning and Transformations:**`  Imputed Null Values , dropped some null values from different columns also fixed column datatypes and converted transfromed column values.
-- `**Outlier Handling:**` Plotted Box plots for Visualizing Outliers, Handled outliers in different numeric column based on domain knowledge.
+- `Outlier Handling:` Plotted Box plots for Visualizing Outliers, Handled outliers in different numeric column based on domain knowledge.

-- `**Univariate & Bivariate Analysis:**` Used histograms, scatterplots, and countplots to explore distributions and variable relationships.
+- `Univariate & Bivariate Analysis:` Used histograms, scatterplots, and countplots to explore distributions and variable relationships.

-- **Correlation Analysis:**
-  - Pearson correlation heatmap for numerical features.
-  - ANOVA F-test for evaluating categorical feature importance.
-- **Feature Engineering & Encoding:**
-  - Dropped Columns which did not affect the target price.
-  - Added `price_per_sqft` as a derived metric.
-  - Target Encoding applied to `location` for better model input.
+- `Feature Engineering & Encoding:` Dropped Columns which did not affect the target price.
+Added `price_per_sqft` as a derived metric only for training the model, In Inference phase did not include `price_per_sqft`.
+Target Encoding applied to `location` for better model input.

-- **Model Training & Evaluation:**
+- `Model Training & Evaluation:`
   - Trained and evaluated Linear Regression, Ridge, Random Forest, and XGBoost.
-  - Developed a metric evaluation function for automated comparison.
+  - Calculated metrics like train score, test score, r2 Score and **ERROR MARGIN**

-- **Model Tuning & Performance Boost:**
+- `Model Fine-Tuning & Performance Boost:`
   - Fine-tuned XGBoost model with hyperparameters.
   - Saved the Tuned Model for predictions, Calculated residuals and residuals_pct and visualized the margin of error.
-Using feature engineering handled margin of erorr.
-  - Reduced Margin of Error from **7.14% ➝ 1%**, improved R² from **0.92 ➝ 0.99**.
+Using feature engineering Reduced Margin of Error from **7.14% ➝ 1%**, improved R² from **0.92 ➝ 0.99**.

 ## 🧱 Tech Stack